-Pursuant to the acquisition of the assets of Compass Commercial Realty Limited on June 27, 2018, a property management firm headquartered in Halifax, Nova Scotia, the REIT records revenues generated as well as relevant expenses incurred ("other expenses") not related to the properties owned by the REIT in the condensed consolidated interim statement of comprehensive income.
-The acquired property management firm currently manages 85 of the REIT's properties.
+Pursuant to the acquisition of the assets of Compass Commercial Realty Limited ("Compass) on June 27, 2018, a property management firm headquartered in Halifax, Nova Scotia, the REIT records revenues generated as well as relevant expenses incurred ("other expenses") not related to the properties owned by the REIT in the condensed consolidated interim statement of income (loss) and comprehensive income (loss).
+Compass currently manages 85 of the REIT's properties.